 The pedestrian network in Ashland is made up of sidewalks, multi-use paths, and trails as well as marked and unmarked, signalized and unsignalized pedestrian crossings.
 In general, high activity areas such as downtown and along N Main Street/Siskiyou Boulevard are well-served by sidewalks and designated crosswalks that are either marked or signalized.
 Newer developments also have good sidewalk coverage, with sidewalks constructed on both sides of nearly all streets.
 Section 3 provides more information on the existing pedestrian network.
-Technical memorandums 3.1 and 4.1 in the Technical Appendix also contain more detailed and extensive information on the existing pedestrian network.
+Technical memorandum #3 and #4 in the Technical Appendix also contain more detailed and extensive information on the existing pedestrian network.
 The following sections present the City of Ashland's pedestrian related policies, programs, and projects.